Marshalltown High School

-Marshalltown High School (MHS) is public high school located in Marshalltown, Iowa and is home to 1,600 students in grades 9–12.
+Marshalltown High School (MHS) is a public high school in Marshalltown, Iowa.
+It is home to 1,600 students in grades 9–12 as of the 2023-24 school year.
 It is a part of the Marshalltown Community School District.

 The district, and therefore the high school, serves almost all of Marshalltown, Albion, and Haverhill.

 History

 The first Marshalltown High School was located north of downtown Marshalltown on Grant Street before moving to the present Miller Middle School.
-In 1965, the present Marshalltown High School building opened and has experienced minor additions including a library, weightroom, auditorium and classroom wings.
+In 1965, the present Marshalltown High School building opened and has experienced minor additions including a library, weight room, auditorium and classroom wings.

 The Marshalltown High School athletics facilities include both outdoor and indoor sports accommodations.
-The outdoor facilities include baseball, football, soccer and softball fields, as well as a track.
-The indoor facilities include a swimming pool, and a gymnasium, known as the "Roundhouse", which has accommodations for basketball, volleyball, wrestling, and track.
+The outdoor facilities include baseball, football, soccer, and softball fields, as well as a track.
+The indoor facilities include a swimming pool, and a gymnasium, known as the "Roundhouse," which has accommodations for basketball, volleyball, wrestling, and track.
 All areas are served by concessions, restrooms, parking and men's and women's locker rooms.

 The Roundhouse was renovated in 2015 to include additional sports locker rooms and the wooden bleachers were replaced with ADA-approved plastic bleachers.
 The MHS swimming pool area was also renovated to include windows to be able to view from the hallway and additional pool deck space.

 The Marshalltown Court Complex, consisting of twelve tennis courts and three pickleball courts, was completed in October 2020 and is used by the Boys and Girls Tennis teams.

+The Bobcats Sports Complex, which included a new synthetic turf field, new track, renovated bleacher and press box structure, new scoreboard and a renovated courtyard, was completed and opened in September 2023.
+A storm shelter, which will also include team rooms, is under construction.